Marakke/Recommender-Systems/assignment3/assignment.md

 The assignment results will be printed out to the console.

-# The method
+# Sequential Recommendations Method

-The method proposed for generating sequential group recommendations leverages collaborative filtering and a k-nearest neighbors to find similar users within a group based on movie preferences.
-By aggregating recommendations from diverse neighbors and introducing randomness, it suggests sequences of top-rated movies for the entire group.
-This approach balances individual preferences and collective appeal, aiming to offer varied movie sets catering to different tastes while ensuring a shared viewing experience.
+The method proposed for generating sequential group recommendations leverages a diverse approach in generating movie recommendations for a user group.
+It utilizes a sequential process, employing a separate kNN model for each recommendation sequence.
+Within each sequence, the model dynamically selects varying neighboring users and explores their unrated movies, opting for random selections instead of consistently favoring top-rated choices.
+This multi-stage diversity augmentation results in distinct sets of movie suggestions across the three sequences, ensuring varied and personalized recommendations for the user group to explore together.